Broyhill Coffee Table | Roadside Rescue

 Did I mention that using the surface prep means I don’t have to sand?
 Yep, after cleaning, it’s ready for paint.

-Too bad it has so many dings on it.
-If it didn't, this would be the easiest furniture flip ever!
+It’s too bad it has so many dings.
+If it didn’t, this would be the most effortless furniture flip ever!

 How to Paint an Easy Furniture Flip

-I opted to use my Finish Max and HTP All in One Paint (Weathervane) for this furniture flip.
-I rested the coffee table on my work table and started with the underneath side.
+I used my Finish Max and HTP All-in-One Paint (Weathervane) for this furniture flip.
+I rested the coffee table on my work table and started with the underside.

-When you're spraying paint, whether it's spray paint or a paint sprayer, it's best to paint the top surface horizontally.
-The paint goes on so much better spraying directly onto the surface as opposed to letting the particles sort of "fall" onto the surface.
+When you’re spraying paint, whether it’s spray paint or a paint sprayer, it’s best to paint the top surface horizontally.
+The color goes on so much better, spraying directly onto the surface, than letting the particles sort of “fall” onto the surface.
 I hope that makes sense.

-Okay, here's my best tip for painting drawers.
+Okay, here’s my best tip for painting drawers.
 Do you see how they are resting upside down on the work table?
-Using the Finish Max with the drawers upside down eliminates taping anything off.
-Of course, you could also leave them in their designated places, but I find this really works best for me.
+Using the Finish Max with the drawers upside down eliminates the need to tape anything off.
+Of course, you could also leave them in their designated places, but this works best for me.

 Notice how little overspray there is on the table.
-Having the drawers upside down, there is no overspray at all inside the drawer.
+With the drawers upside down, there is no overspray inside.
+I’ve been painting drawers successfully for years using this method.

 Moving Heavy Furniture Without Help

-I haven't mentioned yet, how incredibly heavy this Broyhill coffee table is!
+I haven’t mentioned yet how hefty this Broyhill coffee table is!
 There is no way I can move it by myself.
-However, I was able to lift one side onto the table, then shove it in place.
+However, I could lift one side onto the table and then shove it in place.
 But!
 How do I move it?
-Those handy dandy tri-wheel furniture dollies.
-In between coats, when I needed to move the table into the garage, I simply wheeled it where I wanted it to be.
-But, these dollies also move furniture with or without legs/feet.
+Those handy-dandy tri-wheel furniture dollies.
+In between coats, when I needed to move the table into the garage, I wheeled it to where I wanted it.
+But these dollies also move furniture with or without legs/feet.

 Metallic Spray Paint for Vintage Hardware

-The dated hardware looks better with updated paint, don't you think?
+The dated hardware looks better with a fresh coat of paint.

 Finishing Touches Make the Difference